Hungarian Pride parade ban

-On 18 March 2025, the Hungarian Parliament voted in favor of a bill which bans holding or attending assemblies that violate the law on the protection of children, which forbids promoting or displaying homosexuality and gender change to persons under the age of 18, therefore banning Budapest Pride.
+On 18 March 2025, the Hungarian Parliament voted in favor of a bill which bans holding or attending assemblies that violate the law on the protection of children, which forbids promoting or displaying homosexuality or gender change to persons under the age of 18, therefore banning Pride parades.
 Participants may receive a fine ranging from 6,500 forints (€16) to 200,000 forints (€500), while organizers can face up to one year in prison.
 The bill also authorizes police to use facial recognition systems to identify participants.

-Protests broke out in multiple Hungarian cities and in Vienna in opposition, with hundreds or thousands of protestors attending.
-Independent MP Ákos Hadházy has organized a protest every week between 25 March and 19 July 2025.
+Protests broke out in multiple Hungarian and Western European cities, with hundreds or thousands of protestors attending.
+Independent MP Ákos Hadházy organized a protest every week between 25 March and 19 July 2025.

 The 2025 Budapest Pride was held on 28 June despite the police banning it, and between 100,000 and 200,000 people were present, many of whom were first-timers who attended not only in support of sexual minorities' rights, but also for the country's democratic future.
-The organizers said participants had arrived from 30 different countries.
-This parade became Hungary's largest anti-government demonstration in years.
+This parade became Hungary's largest anti-government demonstration in years, with the organizers saying participants had arrived from 30 different countries.
 The police stated that they will not start procedures against participants.
-Another Pride march was held on 4 October in Pécs, which is the only rural city that holds an annual Pride parade.
-Between seven and eight thousand people were present.
+Another Pride march was held on 4 October with seven to eight thousand attendees in Pécs, the only rural city that holds an annual Pride parade.

 Background

 On 15 June 2021, a law prohibiting promoting or portraying homosexuality or sex reassignment to minors and limiting sexual education in schools was passed by the Hungarian Parliament.
 Referred to in English as the Hungarian anti-LGBTQ law, the bill sparked outrage both nationally and internationally for equating LGBTQ people with pedophiles.
 One of the country's biggest book distributors, Líra, was fined 12 million forints (€32,000) for violating the law which requires books dealing with LGBTQ issues in any form to be wrapped in transparent film and not be included in the section of books intended for adolescents.

-In March 2025, Prime Minister Viktor Orbán announced in his annual State of the Nation address in February that the constitution will state that a person is either a man or a woman, and said "I advise the organizers of Pride not to bother preparing for this year's parade.
+In March 2025, Prime Minister of Hungary Viktor Orbán announced in his annual State of the Nation address in February that the constitution will state that a person is either a man or a woman, and said "I advise the organizers of Pride not to bother preparing for this year's parade.
 It would be a waste of money and time."

 The far-right party Our Homeland Movement called for a ban on LGBTQ pride marches on multiple occasions before.